picosh/docs/posts/prose.md

 # Upload images for your blog

-We also support image uploading (jpg, png, gif, webp, svg).
+We also support [image uploading](/imgs).
 Simply upload your images alongside your markdown files and then reference them from root `/`:

 ```md
 ---